 Here's the tri-kit and how it works.

+You run the risk of damaging sensitive equipment when running them off of a generator.
 My Chinese model ruined two computers, but Yamaha claims that its inverter-generator won't harm computers.
-You run the risk of damaging sensitive equipment when run off of the generator.

-For all you techies, it's not easy to find an article with a chart showing the reduction in solar energy on solar panels depending on the angle of the sun in relation to the panels.
-But there's one at the article below.
+It's not easy to find an article with a chart showing the reduction in solar energy on solar panels depending on the angle of the sun in relation to the panels.
+But here's one at the article below.

-I came across this: "Since Energy is transmitted and measured in Watts per square meter if you are getting 100 watts from a panel that is one square meter and turn it 45 degrees away from the sun the effective surface is Area divided by 1.41 Reflective losses from the glass are not counted in this but will increase also."
-My understanding here is that the sun shining at a 45-degree angle is not half the energy as one might assume, but 1 / 1.41 = 71%, which is really pretty good.
+I came across this: "...a panel that is one square meter and turn it 45 degrees away from the sun the effective surface is Area divided by 1.41."
+My understanding here is that the sun shining at a 45-degree angle is not half the energy as one might assume, but 1 / 1.41 = 71%, which is pretty good.
 The chart above shows a 30 percent loss at a 45-degree angle.

 I didn't know the following, or at least I hadn't read anything so drastic on tree shading of panels, until my fourth year of owning a solar system: